asmodeus812/nvim-fuzzymatch/README.md

 }
 ```

-The default actions exposed by Select module invoke the user provided custom converter on all selected items, meaning that the first and
+The default actions exposed by Select module invoke the user provided custom callback/converter on all selected items, meaning that the
-only argument will always be a table of `size 1 or N where N is the number of items selected`.
-This is relevant when more than one items are
+first and only argument passed to that callback will always be a table of `size 1 or N where N is the number of items selected`.
+This is
-selected in a multi selection picker when an action for multi select is bound to the picker like `Select.toggle_entry` usually bound to the
+relevant when more than one items are selected in a multi selection picker when an action for multi select is bound to the picker like
-`<tab>` key by default.
-If no converter is provided to the action, a default converter is used that attempts to convert the entry to a valid
+`Select.toggle_*` usually bound to the `<tab>` key by default.
+If no converter is provided to the action, a default converter is used
+that attempts to convert the entry to a valid structure to its best ability, when the entry is a simple primitive string or a number, a
-structure, a table with structure as described in the Entries section above to quick fix list, editing a file etc, can be invoked correctly
+table with structure as described in the Entries section above

+The built-in actions such as `Select.select_entry` and `Select.send_quickfix` and others, can be bound with a custom user provided
+converter function, by using the `Select.action(Select.select_entry, converter)`.

 `A converter function can return false to signal that the conversion did not complete successfully, this will result in no-op for the
 executed action, useful if you wish to gracefully cancel or abort action handling for specific cases`

-The built-in actions such as `Select.select_entry` and `Select.send_quickfix` and others, can be bound with additional converter function,
-as an optional argument by using the `Select.action(Select.select_entry, converter)`, which is used to convert the raw entries into a valid
-entries structure before acting upon them, this is useful when the stream entries are not in a valid format for the action to handle
-directly.
-These built-in actions require the same structure as specified for the picker `actions` in the entries section.
-Otherwise a
-default internal converter is used which is the same default converter used for `previewers` (see below) as well, when no converter is
-provided to them.

 #### Previewers

 Are responsible for generating a preview of the currently selected entry, they represent classes sub-classing off of `Select.Preview`,
-and must override the preview function which receives two arguments - the raw entry from the entries list to preview and the preview window
+and must override the preview function which `receives two arguments - the raw entry from the entries list to preview and the preview
-handle where the preview will needs to be shown
+window` handle where the preview will needs to be shown

 By default the Select module provides a built-in previewers similarly to the Select actions.
 These previewers also make use of the same
-format for their entries as described above, more precisely the Command and Buffer previewers.
-However a user might desire to create his own
+table format for their entries as described above, more precisely the `Command and Buffer previewers`.
+However a user defined previewer
-previewer which would give much more control over how an entry from the stream is displayed
+can also be created, would give much more control over how an entry from the stream is displayed> As shown below a previewer that can
+display or preview lua tables and strings called `EchoPreviewer`

 ```lua
 -- Example of using a built-in previewer with a converter that matches grep entries and parses them into the required table structure.
 This